xing/hops/packages/webpack/README.md

 In `static` mode, static HTML pages will be generated for the [`locations`](../express/README.md#locations) configured for your application.

+##### `--fast-dev` _experimental_

+Using the experimental `--fast-dev` option will disable automatic polyfilling and transpiling of all `node_modules` files through babel to enable faster development times.
+This will lead to a different bundle being created than in production mode and will not work on all browsers (modern browsers only).
+Use with caution and report any bugs you may encounter.

+**DO NOT USE THIS MODE FOR QA OR PRODUCTION**

 ## API

 `hops-webpack` provides a couple of configurable exports for your convenience: mixin hooks marked with 'callable' below can be called like in the following example example: